vibrantleaf/srvbundles/README.md

 [CHANGELOG](https://github.com/vibrantleaf/srvbundles/blob/main/CHANGELOG.txt) [TODO](https://github.com/vibrantleaf/srvbundles/blob/main/TODO.yml)

 ### Note(s).
-- podman & kubernetes are currently unsupported and may have issuses, But they may be at a later date
+- podman is currently unsupported and may have issuses, But it may be at a later date